 Here’s where the game gets serious.
 The pedals in this category deliver convincing Leslie emulations along with a feature-rich set of controls, including horn/bass rotor balance or microphone emulation, and stereo outputs.
 The entries include the Strymon Lex, the Tech 21 Roto Choir, the Boss RT-20, the Electro-Harmonix Lester G, the Fender Pinwheel, the Pigtronix Rototron and the Digitech Ventura Vibe.

-If you’re all about the Leslie effect, you can’t do better than these three emulators.
+If you’re all about the Leslie effect, you can’t do better than these four emulators.
 As mentioned above, Neo Instruments blew everyone away with its Ventilator, a desktop-style pedal that emulates the Leslie 122, one of the most famous cabinets in the company’s historic lineup.
 While the Ventilator’s feature set is no richer than what’s offered on some pedals in the Leslie Emulator category, the quality of its emulation is truly exceptional, with a depth of realism that few can match.
 For guitarists, Neo created the Ventilator II, which offers the same features in a smaller format, along with expression pedal control.

 Experimental Noize offer the SpinCycle, an emulation of the 122 cabinet that offers control over standard parameters like speed, acceleration, balance and mic distance, plus innovative features like separate speed controls for the treble and bass rotors, adjustable braking rates, tube emulation and more.